 The actions listed above must be viewed in terms of the distress they cause the individual.
 Motive is not necessarily relevant - "it's a joke," is not a defence.
-It is the perceptions of the recipient that determine whether any action or statement can be viewed as bullying.
+It is the perceptions of the

-The EKCG has a statutory duty under the Education and Inspections Act 2006 to provide staff, students and their parents and carers with support if cyber-bullying takes place.
+The EKC GROUP has a statutory duty under the Education and Inspections Act 2006 to provide staff, students and their parents and carers with support if cyber-bullying takes place.
 The Group is able to conduct monitoring and filtering activity of internet use which includes chat rooms, messaging services and email.
 Using these facilities to harass others will be dealt with according to the College's Disciplinary Procedures.
-EKCG's Acceptable Use of IT and Email Policy should be read in conjunction with this policy.
+EKC GROUP's Acceptable Use of IT and Email Policy should be read in conjunction with this policy.